DataSQRL/datasqrl.github.io/docs/reference/api/graphql/query.md

 If you are unfamiliar with GraphQL, we recommend that you [learn about GraphQL](https://graphql.org/learn/) before proceeding.

-For the example code snippets below, we are following the [Quickstart tutorial](/docs/getting-started/quickstart) and assume you are [running](/docs/getting-started/quickstart#run) the Quickstart SQRL script on your local machine.
+For the example code snippets below, we are following the [DataSQRL tutorial](/docs/getting-started/intro/overview) and assume you are [running](/docs/getting-started/intro/overview#run) the Quickstart SQRL script on your local machine.
 To connect to a different server or use a different example, you need to change the server URI and query examples.

 ## GraphQL Playground

 DataSQRL includes [GraphiQL](https://github.com/graphql/graphiql) which allows you to create, execute, and profile queries as well as inspect the GraphQL API directly in your browser.

-After you [run](../../../operations/command#run) your SQRL script on your machine, open the URL `http://localhost:8888/graphiql/` in a browser to access GraphiQL.
+After you [run](../../../operations/command#run) your SQRL script on your machine, open the URL [`http://localhost:8888//graphiql/`](http://localhost:8888//graphiql/) in a browser to access GraphiQL.

 Now, you can paste GraphQL queries into the left-hand panel and hit the play button `▸` in the middle to see the result in the right-hand panel.